jilliangmeehan/oolong/src/shelf/books/The Bright Sword/index.md

 > Bedivere loved God, but he loved Arthur more, and he felt nostalgic for the days when the great game of knighthood was just a game.
 He would have given his life to protect Arthur, but he couldn't protect him from God. <cite>Book I: Chapter 6</cite>

+Bedivere was probably my favorite character in this.

 > Once the divine machinery of an adventure was in motion Arthur liked to draw it out, study it, and savor its every last wrinkle. <cite>Book I: Chapter 8</cite>

 Arthur is a gamer.